Farama-Foundation/PettingZoo/docs/classic/dou_dizhu.md

 ### Environment parameters

 ```
-dou_dizhu.env(full_observation_space=False)
+dou_dizhu.env(opponents_hand_visible=False)
 ```

-`full_observation_space`:  Set to `True` to observe the entire observation space as described in `Observation Space` below.
+`opponents_hand_visible`:  Set to `True` to observe the entire observation space as described in `Observation Space` below.
 Setting it to `False` will remove any observation of the opponent' hands and the observation space will only include planes 0, 2, 3, and 4.

 #### Observation Space